thwolter/prm-fastapi-aiservice/docs/subscription_payment.md

 # Subscription and Payment

+> **Note:** The functionality described in this document is not yet implemented, but is planned for future development.

 This document describes the process of creating a subscription and arranging payment in the AI Service project.

 ## Creating a Subscription